 COA - EFC = Eligibility for Financial Aid The COA is the cost to a student to attend ULV for the academic year.
 It includes allowances for tuition and fees, room and board, transportation, books, and personal expenses.
-The EFC is determined using the Federal Methodology and the the information provided on the FAFSA by the student and his or her family.
+The EFC is determined using the Federal Methodology and the information provided on the FAFSA by the student and his or her family.
 The EFC is the dollar amount the government has determined that a student and his or her family will contribute toward educational costs for the academic year.

 Disbursement Schedule.
 The total amount of financial aid for the academic year is divided equally among semesters or terms of enrollment.
 Funds are distributed in a minimum of two disbursements.
-CAPA students have a minimum of two disbursements per semester.
 Federal, State, ULV, and private grants will be credited directly to the student's account at the beginning of each term.
 Loan disbursements are made available in multiple disbursements after the Loan Confirmation Form is processed, a student has completed an Entrance Interview, the lender has received the student's MPN, and a student's enrollment and units for the term have been verified.